 Writing then and now

 Book publishing was always a stressful business.
-In the past, a typical author sat down with a stack of paper, and wrote an initial manuscript (sometimes by hand).
-This was passes on to a publisher, who would accept or decline the book.
+In the past, a typical author sat down with a stack of paper and wrote an initial manuscript (by hand).
+This was passed on to a publisher, who would accept or decline the book.
 A contract covering the royalties would be signed.
 A typist would turn a handwritten manuscript into a printable text.
 The book would be published, and with each edition, typos and errors would be removed, based on feedback from the readers.
 An author was a literary craftsperson, a rare species, focused on getting compelling stories to paper.

 As an author you have one option in this publishing madness: create the books that you believe in.
 Don’t enter this market with the illusion to get rich – most authors die poor.
 That hasn’t changed.

 More about the books by Clemens P. Suter https://clemenssuter.com/books